almostengr/farmosnws/README.md

 ```shell
 24 * * * * (/path/to/drupal/sites/all/modules/farmosnws/get_weather.sh /path/to/drupal/sites/all/modules/farmosnws/config.sh) >> /var/log/get_weather.log 2>&1
 ```

-##### Windows with Task Scheduler
-You will need to install software that is capable of downloading files in Windows.
-Powershell script should be capable of peforming this task.
-Open the Task Scheduler, located in the Control Panel.
-Create a new scheduled task.
-When prompted for the command to run, enter the path to the script in your Drupal directory and the configuration file as an argument in the script.

 ## Code Updates
 To get the latest version of this code, pull the latest release from the